jackson-tim/jctyztp/README.md

   3. Junos will TFTP-GET the kickstart config and commit it.
 The config includes an event-trigger
   4. The event-trigger will HTTP-GET a script, [jctyztp.slax](jctyztp.slax).
 The script will perform next step of the process

 The kickstart config must contain the Junos event-trigger.
 An example kickstart for an EX switch is shown [here](ex-kickstart.conf).
 An exaple of just the event trigger config snippet is shown [here](jctyztp-event.conf).

+## Kickstart Config for EX (11.4)

+These switches seem to ignore the boot-file and request network.conf from the next-server.
+To actually get a commit with DHCP you need to deactivate autoinstall in the config as well.
+The [network.conf](network.conf) file here should work for various versions, since some appear to autoinstall with me0 and some with only vlan.0.

 ## Script Execution